 Dangerous Working Conditions

 According to a study done by The Bureau of Labor Statistics in 2016, truck drivers had the highest number of fatal injuries compared to any other job.
 It proves to be more dangerous for those operating transportation vehicles on the roads, compared to water or rail transportation.
 Most eighteen wheelers, without any oversize weight permits, weigh in at a massive 80,000lbs.
 That is a big responsibility for truck drivers to manage while trekking cross country at about 70 mph on the freeway.
 Even if they themselves are extremely cautious and alert, they cannot control other drivers’ reckless and negligent behavior.
-Also many drivers on duty face extreme weather conditions like blizzards, high winds, freezing rain, and soaring heat.
+Also many drivers on duty face extreme weather conditions like blizzards, high winds, freezing rain, and searing heat.
 This causes some truck drivers to feel that the risks of truck driving are not worth the pay.

-Truck driving essential equates to sacrificing your personal life; spending extended time away family and friends.
-For long-haul drivers, this may not just mean a few days, or weeks even.
+Truck driving essential equates to sacrificing your personal life; spending extended time away from family and friends.
+For long-haul drivers, this may not just mean a few days or weeks even.
 Unfortunately, it could be months before they see their families again.
 When it comes to mental health concerns for truck drivers, loneliness is at the top of the list.
 According to The Business Insider, nearly a third of drivers say being alone all day and away from their families is a significant issue that affects their overall well-being.
 According to one survey, it was found that of the 3,500 truck carrier personnel surveyed, 41% of drivers leave to spend more time at home, and another 21% leave because of health-related reasons.

-With online shopping and consumerism as a whole on the rise, we cannot expect the demand on truck drivers in our country to decrease anywhere in the near future.
-To ensure the continuation of timely delivery of affordable goods throughout our country, the trucking industry must recognize the challenges that their drivers experience while on duty.
+With online shopping and consumerism as a whole on the rise, we cannot expect the demand for truck drivers in our country to decrease anywhere in the near future.
+To ensure the continuation of the timely delivery of affordable goods throughout our country, the trucking industry must recognize the challenges that their drivers experience while on duty.
 Drivers should be compensated with proper wages and more flexibility in work schedules to allow drivers to have both improved working conditions and overall quality of life.